simon-ritchie/apysc/docs_src/source/animation_finish.md

 # animation_finish interface

-This page will explain the `animation_finish` method interface.
+This page explains the `animation_finish` method interface.

 ## What interface is this?

-The `animation_finish` interface will finish all running animations and set the last attribute values of each animation setting.
+The `animation_finish` interface finishes all running animations and sets the last attribute values of each animation setting.

-This interface exists in the instances that have the animation interfaces (such as the `animation_x`, `animation_move`).
+This interface exists in the instances that have the animation interfaces (such as the `animation_x`\, `animation_move`).

 ## Basic usage

-The following example will set the click event to the rectangle and if you click the rectangle x-coordinate animation will start.
-After 2 seconds passed the x-coordinate animation will finish and set the last x-coordinate value of the animation.
+The following example sets the click event to the rectangle.
+If you click the rectangle, the x-coordinate animation starts.
+After 2 seconds have passed, the x-coordinate animation finishes and sets the last x-coordinate value of the animation.

 ```py
 # runnable